-Findings in Table 4.11 indicates that 86.9% of small enterprises were borrowing from single lender while 12.8% were borrowing from multiple lenders or more than one lender whereas 39% of small enterprises owners indicates that relationship with more than one lender improve credit availability while 61% of respondents reported that relationship with more than one lender do not improve credit availability.
-This implies that most of the small enterprises were borrowing from single lender.
-Most respondent cited that borrowing from one lender or single lender for a long period of time create trust, knowing more information about each other and hence lessening the Strick requirements when getting loans such as lowering collaterals and interest rates.
+Findings in Table 4.6 indicates that 86.9% of small enterprises were borrowing from single lender while 12.8% were borrowing from multiple lenders or more than one lender whereas 39% of small enterprises owners indicates that relationship with more than one lender improve credit availability while 61% of respondents reported that relationship with more than one lender do not improve credit availability.
+This implies that most of the small enterprises were borrowing from a single lender.
+Most respondents cited that borrowing from one lender or single lender for a long time creates trust, knowing more information about each other and hence lessening the strict requirements when getting loans such as lowering collaterals and interest rates.
 The dominance of single relationships suggests the intensity of the relationship between small enterprises and lenders.

-The results show that increase in length of relationship would result to increase in access to financial services among small enterprises.
-The findings implied that relationship lending is a clear method for financing small enterprises because close relationship yields private information to the lender that may lead to funding of small enterprises.
+The results show that an increase in length of relationship would result in an increase in access to financial services among small enterprises.
+The findings implied that relationship lending is a clear method for financing small enterprises because close relationships yield private information to the lender that may lead to funding of small enterprises.
 This is consistent with Aristei and Gallo (2017), who revealed that building strong relationships with the lender through multiple lending increases enterprises' access to credit.
 In addition, an increase in length of relationship boosts small enterprise's credit access.
-Chirchir and Maina (2017) indicates that well-established and larger enterprises are more susceptible to credit rationing.
+Chirchir and Maina (2017) indicates that well-established and larger enterprises with good credit records are less likely to be denied access to credit, while risky enterprises are more susceptible to credit rationing.
 The Credit Rationing Theory suggests that lenders develop long-term relationships with borrowers, leading to an improved understanding of the borrower's financial situation and a reduction in information asymmetries.
-Therefore, credit rationing is less likely to occur as the lender-borrower relationship strengthens.
+Therefore, credit rationing is less likely to occur as the lenderborrower relationship strengthens.

-4.5.3 Length of relationship lending and small enterprises' access to credit.
+4.6.1 Length of relationship and small enterprises' access to credit.

 The second objective of this study sought to examine the relationship between length of relationship lending and access to credit.
 The logistic regression model was used for analysis.
-To establish the suitability of the model to the data, a model fitting test was run as shown in table 4.12.
+To establish the suitability of the model to the data, a model fitting test was run as shown in table 4.7.

 Model -2 Log Likelihood Chi-Square df Sig

 Intercept Only 348.752

-Final 329.163 19.589 19.589 6 0.
+Final 329.163 329.163 19.589 0.003

 Goodness-of-Fit

-Chi-Square Df Sig
+Chi-Square e Df Sig

 Pearson 3.378 8 0.908

-Pseudo-R-Square
+Pseudo-I R-Square

 Cox and Snell 0.066

 Nagelkerke 0.094

-Table 4.
-12: Mode el Fitting Informa tion
+Table 4.7 : Model Fitting Information

-Table 4.12 shows the results of omnibus tests of model coefficients, which assess the overall significance of the model's coefficients.
+Table 4.7 shows the results of omnibus tests of model coefficients, which assess the overall significance of the model's coefficients.
 The final model showed significant improvement $\chi^2$ (6) = 19.589, p= 0.003 which suggests the overall significance of length of relationship lending, loan frequency, services, collateral, size of the firm and age of the firm in predicting small enterprises credit access from lenders.
-Hence, there is a statistically significant relationship between the predictor variables (including the length of the relationship with lenders, loan frequency, services, collateral, size of the firm and age of the firm) and small enterprises credit access.
-This implies that the model is a good fit for the data, and the length of the relationship with lenders appears to have a significant influence on credit access when considered alongside the other predictor variables included in the model.
+Hence, there is a statistically significant relationship between the predictor variables (including the length of the relationship with lenders, loan frequency, services, collateral, size of the firm and age) and small enterprises credit access.
+This implies that the model is a good fit for the data, and the length of the relationship with lenders appears to significantly influence credit access when considered alongside the other predictor variables included in the model.